 Official Development Assistance (ODA)

-Official Development Assistance (ODA) is aid that meets the criteria set by international agreement for countries’ contributions to development cooperation.
-The international agreement defines ODA as funds, goods and services that promote economic development and prosperity in developing countries.
-The countries and territories that qualify for ODA are given on a list issued by the Development Assistance Committee (DAC) of the Organisation for Economic Co-operation and Development (OECD).
-ODA funds may also be contributed to international development organisations like the United Nations (UN).
-The Minister for Foreign Trade and Development Cooperation is responsible for coordinating the spending of ODA funds.
+The countries and regions that receive support are listed by the Development Assistance Committee (DAC) of the Organisation for Economic Co-operation and Development (OECD).
+Funding given to international development agencies like the United Nations (UN) is also categorised as ODA.
+The Minister for Foreign Trade and Development Cooperation is responsible for coordinating ODA resources.

-Agreements on countries’ contributions
+Agreement on countries’ contributions